Research Ireland RD&I Fellowship Programme

-Science Foundation Ireland (SFI) is pleased to launch the Industry RD&I Fellowship Programme 2023 which seeks to support academia-industry interactions in order to address industry‐informed challenges.
-Awards under this programme can be made to academic researchers (at faculty and postdoctoral level) wishing to spend time in industry worldwide through the temporary placement of academic researchers with an industry partner.
+Research Ireland is pleased to launch the Industry RD&I Fellowship Programme 2024 which seeks to support academia-industry interactions to address industry‐informed challenges.
+Awards under this programme can be made to academic researchers (at faculty, postdoctoral and late-stage PhD level) wishing to spend time in industry worldwide through the temporary placement of academic researchers with an industry partner.

 A LinkedIn group called SFI Industry RD&I Fellowship Programme has been set up by SFI to facilitate networking between academic and industry researchers.
 Companies are encouraged to make their interest known to the academic community, and/or to advertise specific research opportunities, by posting on this 900+ members group’s page.
 Academic researchers are encouraged to engage with relevant companies.
 Several companies have already published an advertisement and got a response – join the group today!